 As for the oats, I used regular rolled oats and given that the oats I've added into the batter is only about 40% of the flour used, they don't overpower the taste of the cookies with oats, its just a nice combination.

 As for the chocolate chips, I choose dark chocolate chips, and I believe milk or white chocolate chips would be just as fine.

 The recipe also uses baking soda which means the cookies do rise a little during baking.
 They don't however, spread and flatten as much when baked which is why I press them down with a fork before baking.
 That way, I get nice crispy cookies that are perfectly baked through.

 And that's about all I have to say about my oatmeal chocolate chip cookies with salted peanuts.
-Let's take a look at the recipe and method below:
+Let's take a look at the full printable recipe below: